 There are two types of ceiling fan chain breaks: external or internal to the fan housing.
 The first repair is simple and takes only a few minutes.
 The second repair is more involved and usually requires some disassembly.

-- External: When the ceiling fan chain breaks outside of the fan housing, it usually breaks somewhere at mid-point.
+External: When the ceiling fan chain breaks outside of the fan housing, it usually breaks somewhere at the mid-point.
 The break is visible and easily accessible.
-The break can be repaired with an extension chain.
+This kind of break can be repaired with an extension chain.

-- Internal: When the ceiling fan chain breaks inside of the fan housing, it remains an inexpensive repair but more work is involved.
-Typically, the entire visible portion of the chain has broken off, and the remaining chain has disappeared inside of the fan housing.
+Internal: When the ceiling fan chain breaks inside of the fan housing, the entire visible portion of the chain has broken off, and the remaining chain has disappeared inside of the fan housing.
 This becomes a pull chain switch replacement project.

 So many ceiling fan chains break and disappear internally—rather than in the more convenient external spot—because the hole on the fan housing is a friction point.
 With the chain continually rubbing against the sides of the metal collar, breakage is inevitable.